goddard-soccer/goddard-soccer.github.io/index.md

         "Brandon doesn't understand why cheaters have to eat so much pumpkin, but \"it is delicious\".", "Brandon buys two gallons of 2% milk and mixes them because he only drinks 4%.", "Brandon is an avid cubic-Neptuner.",
-        "Brandon considers Nickleback's 2nd album, The State, to be more of a \"sensual experience\" than Curb, their 1st.", "Brandon thinks the prime meridian is latitudinal.", "Brandon wanted to be a debt collector specifically for \"impovershied single mothers\" growing up.", "Brandon once said the Shrek soundtrack is \"like no cap pretty mid skibidi rizzler\".",
+        "Brandon considers Nickleback's 2nd album, The State, to be more \"sensual \" than Curb, their 1st.", "Brandon thinks the prime meridian is latitudinal.", "Brandon wanted to be a debt collector specifically for \"impovershied single mothers\" growing up.", "Brandon once said the Shrek soundtrack is \"like no cap pretty mid skibidi rizzler\".",